haesbaert/ocaml-processor/README.md

 On these systems `Query` is accurate for `cpu_count`, but `thread_count` and `socket_count` will be faked, topology will be faked and affinity is a nop.
 NetBSD and DragonflyBSD could have affinity support but I don't want to maintain it.
 OpenBSD has no support for it.

 #### Apple/Darwin

-Apple doesn't support affinity/pinning, so in order to retrieve the actual `apicid` in amd64 we have to go through the horrible `ioreg` stuff from Apple, which we do.
-On Apple arm64 we also go through `ioreg` to retrieve the relationship between `E-cores` and `P-cores`.
+Apple doesn't support affinity/pinning, so in order to retrieve the actual `apicid` in AMD64 we have to go through the horrible `ioreg` stuff from Apple, which we do.
+On Apple ARM64 we also go through `ioreg` to retrieve the relationship between `E-cores` and `P-cores`.
-On these systems, `Query` and `Topology` will always be accurate.
+On Apple, `Query` and `Topology` will always be accurate.

 ### Future Work